jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 (9) Nothing in this section obliges the Minister to recommend the making of regulations in reliance on subsection (2).
 (10) The Minister must consult the National Animal Welfare Advisory Committee before recommending the making of any regulations under this section (other than regulations already proposed by the Committee), but nothing in sections 71 to 75 applies in relation to the making of regulations under subsection (1)﻿(b).
 (11) If a person does or omits to do anything in reliance on regulations made under subsection (2) that would otherwise be a contravention of, or failure to comply with, any provision of Part 1 or 2, the person has a defence to a prosecution for an offence under this Act in respect of the act or omission if the court is satisfied that the act or omission was authorised by the regulations.
+(11A) See section 204(2), which provides that subsection (6) does not apply to regulations 26 and 27 of the Animal Welfare (Care and Procedures) Regulations 2018.
 (12) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 183B Regulations relating to surgical and painful procedures